SEA-group/Geometry-model-extraction-demo/Readme.md

 * `FSB013_Jean_Bart_1955_MidBack` has a rich variety of vertex types (xyznuvpc for glass window, xyznuvrpc for wire, xyznuvtbpc for the rest) and both list16 & list32 index types.
 * `AGS028`, `JAS007` and `JGM055` can be used for investigating vertex types with iiiww.

+## Progress
+The coding of cmodl and armor sections is yet unclear for now, but those sections are "inert", they don't interfer with other sections.
+If our goal is to make a model conversion/extraction tool, we don't need to touch them at all.

+The last remaining problem is the name of the vertices/indices blocs, how WG encrypt a string with random length into 4 bytes.

 ## Shell model convertor
 ~~It seems that *.geometry* has less information then *.primitives*, I guess WG's tool would need their corresponding *.visual* file for the conversion.
 Meanwhile we have never had *.visual* files of the shells.~~(Proven false) Since those models look simple, I will try to make a tool by myself.